ByteDev/ByteDev.PwnedPasswords/README.md

 # ByteDev.PwnedPasswords

-Provides client functionality to talk to Troy Hunt's Pwnedpasswords API and check whether a particular password has been pwned and if so how many occurrences there have been.
+Provides client SDK functionality to talk to Troy Hunt's Pwnedpasswords API and check whether a particular password has been pwned and if so how many occurrences there have been.

 ## Installation